josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 So my best recommendation is: invest the time, and ask whether the movement conveys the appropriate feeling.

-And as a loose rule of thumb: things should generally not start or end suddenly.
-In the real world, we almost never see anything jump instantly to max speed, or come to a full and complete stop instantaneously.
+And as a loose rule of thumb: things should generally not start or end instantly.
+In the real world, we almost never see anything jump immediately to max speed, or come to a full and complete stop instantaneously.
 So our UIs will seem a little more "real" and intuitive if we avoid showing users curves that create that kind of movement, too.

 ### Avoid the defaults

 You may already know the browser has some built-in easing curves available to use: `linear`, `ease`, `ease-in`, `ease-out`, and `ease-in-out`.

 However, while these named timing functions are convenient, they're also very generic.
-Many of the animations built into tools and libraries online fall prey to the same homogeny, even if they do offer a wider range of movement.
+(Many of the animations built into tools and libraries online fall prey to the same homogeny, even if they do offer a wider range of movement.)

-If you want to get the most out of movement, you should reach beyond the most common off-the-shelf options.
+If you want to get the most out of movement, you should reach beyond the most common off-the-shelf named options.

 <CalloutPlusQuote>